-- Make sure he gets plenty of rest and drinks a lot of fluids.
+- Make sure they get plenty of rest and drinks a lot of fluids.

 - Use a humidifier.

 - Inhale steam.
 Run hot water in a sink.
-Drape a towel over your child’s head to trap the steam, and have him lean over the sink with the water running.
-Tell him to breathe deeply through his mouth and nose for 5 to 10 minutes.
+Being careful to avoid a steam burn, drape a towel over your child’s head to trap the steam, and have them lean over the sink with the water running.
+Tell them to breathe deeply through their mouth and nose for 5 to 10 minutes.
 Repeat several times a day.
-(Be careful not to cause a steam burn, though.)

-- Give him frozen treats like ice pops.
+- Give them frozen treats like ice pops.

-- Have him sip chicken broth or warm tea with honey.
+- Have them sip chicken broth or warm, caffeine-free tea with honey.
 Don’t give honey to a child under 12 months of age.

 For an older child:

-- Have him gargle with warm salt water (1 teaspoon of salt per glass of water).
+- Have them gargle with warm salt water (1/4 to 1/2 teaspoon of salt per cup (8 ounces) of water).

-- Give him throat lozenges or hard candy to suck on.
+- Give them throat lozenges or hard candy to suck on.